cooljasonmelton/my-actual-task-app/README.md

 - **Drag & Drop Reordering** – Grab a task to rearrange it within its current status column, or drag subtasks inside the task panel to reprioritize supporting work; both persist instantly and survive refreshes thanks to shared reorder logic.
 - **Live Loading Feedback** – Animated spinner plus typewriter status copy shows when tasks are reloading, keeping the UI lively without breaking the existing styling.
 - **Scratchpad Notes Panel** – Slide open a rich-text editor on the right to capture ideas with formatting, auto-linking, undo/redo, and autosave backed by SQLite.
+- **Cat Milestone Rewards** – Finishing 3, 5, 7, or 10 tasks in a day auto-opens the inspiration panel with a celebratory cat GIF from The Cat API, complete with retry handling and graceful fallbacks.
 - **Environment-Aware Data** – Separate personal vs. dev SQLite databases, one-command syncing, and automated backups so I can experiment without losing my actual todo list.
 - **Quality of Life Utilities** – Wake-lock toggle, keyboard accessibility, ref-focused forms, and automated tests (Vitest) on both sides of the stack.